A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Boundedly-Compact Metric Spaces

+Now, the precise definitions regarding the framework are presented.
 Let $\mathfrak{Pos}$ be the category of partially ordered sets (abbreviated by \textit{posets}).
 The symbol $\leq$ is used to denote the order on any poset.
 A morphism between objects $A$ and $A'$ of $\mathfrak{Pos}$ is an order-preserving function $f:A\to A'$; i.e., if $a_1\leq a_2$, then $f(a_1)\leq f(a_2)$.
-Let $\mathfrak{Pos_m}$ be the category defined as follows.
-Every object of $\mathfrak{Pos_m}$ is an extended metric space $A$ equipped with a partial order such that for all $a\in A$, the \defstyle{cone} $\{a'\in A: a'\leq a \}$ is compact.
-A morphism between objects $A$ and $A'$ of $\mathfrak{Pos_m}$ is a function $f:A\to A'$ which is both an isometric embedding and is order-preserving.
-The reader can verify that the sets in Examples~\ref{ex:measures-noncompact}, \ref{ex:closedSubsets-noncompact} and~\ref{ex:multiple-noncompact} are elements of $\mathfrak{Pos_m}$ in the case where the underlying metric space $X$ is compact.
+Let $\mathfrak{Pos_m}$ be the category of \textit{metric posets} defined as follows.
+Every object of $\mathfrak{Pos_m}$ is an extended metric space $A$ equipped with a partial order such that for all $a\in A$, the \defstyle{lower cone} $\{a'\in A: a'\leq a \}$ \ali{and the \defstyle{upper cone} $\{a'\in A: a\leq a' \}$ are closed subsets of $A$ (in most of the examples, the lower cones are compact, but this will be assumed only in some results in Subsection~\ref{subsec:topology})}.
+A morphism between objects $A$ and $A'$ of $\mathfrak{Pos_m}$ is a function $f:A\to A'$ which is both an isometric embedding and is order-preserving. \del{The reader can verify that the sets in Examples~\ref{ex:measures-noncompact}, \ref{ex:closedSubsets-noncompact} and~\ref{ex:multiple-noncompact} are elements of $\mathfrak{Pos_m}$ in the case where the underlying metric space $X$ is compact. }

+From now on, we assume a functor $\tau:\mathfrak{Comp}\to \mathfrak{Pos_m}$ is given.
+The examples of compact subsets and finite measures will be updated step by step to illustrate the definitions (see the conclusion in Example~\ref{ex:basicnoncompact-conclusion}).

+\begin{example} Let $\tau(X)$ be the set of compact subsets of $X$, including the empty set (equipped with the Hausdorff metric and the inclusion order), or the set of finite measures on $X$ (equipped with the Prokhorov metric and the natural partial order $\mu_1\leq \mu_2$).
+It is easy to check that all of the above assumptions are satisfied.
+Note that in the first example, $\tau(X)$ is an extended metric space.
+It is necessary to include the empty set for the assumptions given later. \end{example}

-Note that forgetting the metric gives a natural functor from $\mathfrak{Pos_m}$ to $\mathfrak{Pos}$.
+\unwritten{Note that forgetting the metric gives a natural functor from $\mathfrak{Pos_m}$ to $\mathfrak{Pos}$.
 Here, for every morphism $f:A\to A'$ in $\mathfrak{Pos_m}$, its corresponding morphism in $\mathfrak{Pos}$ is also denoted by $f:A\to A'$.
-This abuse of notation makes no confusion according to the context.
+This abuse of notation makes no confusion according to the context.}